-Improving student learning is the highest priority at Allegany-Limestone Central School District.
-The New York State Common Core Standards, assessments and graduation requirements drive all ALCS student instructional programs.
 Additional data points are utilized to make informed decisions regarding the professional learning that must be provided in order to help students meet high standards.
 Because many of our district students are at risk of not meeting the standards, on-going assessments are critical to help inform decisions regarding changes in instructional delivery as well as curriculum modifications.
 Professional learning will be provided to aid teachers in learning more about the changing population of students we serve so staff are well-equipped to support student success.
-It is anticipated that all instructional faculty, including long-term substitutes, will participate fully in scheduled Superintendent Conference Days to engage with district-provided professional learning, estimated at a minimum of 20 hours per year.
+It is anticipated that all instructional faculty, including long-term substitutes, will participate fully in scheduled Superintendent Conference Days to engage with district-provided professional learning focused around educator's content area and pedagogy, estimated at a minimum of 20 hours per year.

 School counseling information can be found in the ALCS Counseling Plan.

 The ALCS ESSA/Title I Plan provides information on how the district strives to meet the needs of all students in moving towards mastery of standards.